 In 2012 there were about 12,500 speakers of Tsez, which is also known as Cez, Didoi, Tsezy or Tsuntin.

-The name Tsez, which is used for both the language and the people who speak it, comes from the Tsez word for eagle.
+The name Tsez, which is used for both the language and the people who speak it, is said to come from the Tsez word for eagle.
 In Georgian, the Tsez language is known as დიდო (dido).
 This name comes from the Georgian word დიდი (didi), which means 'big'.

 Information about the Tsez language

 Aghul, Akhvakh, Andi, Archi, Avar, Bagvalal, Batsbi, Bezhta, Botlikh, Budukh, Caucasian Albanian, Chamalal, Chechen, Dargwa, Godoberi, Hinukh, Hunzib, Ingush, Kaitag, Karata, Khinalug, Khwarshi, Kryts, Kubachi, Lak, Lezgian, Rutul, Tabassaran, Tindi, Tsakhur, Tsez, Udi